zienas/pms-v/HOWTO-DEPLOY-RPI.md

 ---

-## Step 5: Set Up Live AIS Feed (Recommended)
+## Step 5: Set Up Live AIS Feed (Recommended Method: Automated Script)

 To connect a real AIS receiver, you need to run a background service on the Pi that listens for the data and forwards it to the frontend application.

-1.  **Install Ingestion Service Dependencies**: In your project folder (`~/pvms`), install the required Node.js packages.
+The easiest way to set this up is with the automated script.

+1.  **Navigate to Project Directory**: Make sure you are in the project's root folder.
     ```bash
-    # Navigate to your project directory if you're not already there
     cd ~/pvms

-    # Install packages for WebSockets and NMEA parsing
-    npm install ws nmea-0183

-    # If you are using a SERIAL/USB connection, ALSO install this:
-    npm install serialport @serialport/parser-readline
     ```

-2.  **Configure the Ingestion Script**:
-    Choose the script that matches your hardware and open it for editing.
-    *   **For UDP/LAN**: `nano services/ais-udp-listener.js`
-    *   **For Serial/USB**: `nano services/ais-serial-listener.js`

-    Inside the file, find the `PORT_ID_FOR_THIS_FEED` variable and change its value to match the ID of the port you are monitoring in the application (e.g., `'port-rt'`).
-Save and exit.

-3.  **Set up a Background Service with PM2**: PM2 is a process manager that will ensure your AIS listener runs continuously and restarts automatically on boot.
+2.  **Rename and Make Executable**: The script is provided with a `.md` extension.
+You must rename it and make it executable.
     ```bash
-    # Install PM2 globally
-    sudo npm install -g pm2

-    # Start the service (CHOOSE ONE):
-    # For UDP/LAN:
-    pm2 start services/ais-udp-listener.js --name "ais-udp-service"

-    # For Serial/USB:
-    pm2 start services/ais-serial-listener.js --name "ais-serial-service"

-    # Tell PM2 to save the process list for reboot
-    pm2 save

-    # Create a startup script so PM2 launches on boot
-    pm2 startup
-    # (This will give you a command to copy and paste.
-Run it.)
+    mv setup-rpi-listener.sh.md setup-rpi-listener.sh
+    chmod +x setup-rpi-listener.sh
     ```

+3.  **Run the Script**:
+    ```bash
+    sudo ./setup-rpi-listener.sh
+    ```

+4.  **Follow On-Screen Instructions**: The script will guide you through the process, installing dependencies and setting up the background service with PM2.

+5.  **Final Configuration**: After the script finishes, it will remind you to perform the one required manual step: **configuring the listener script**.
+    *   Open either `services/ais-udp-listener.js` or `services/ais-serial-listener.js` (whichever one you chose).
+    *   Edit the `API_ENDPOINT` and `PORT_ID_FOR_THIS_FEED` variables.
+    *   After saving, restart the service with the command provided by the script (e.g., `pm2 restart ais-udp-service`).

-4.  **Enable Live Feed in the Application**:
+6.  **Enable Live Feed in the Application**:
     *   Once the app is running in the browser, log in.
     *   Go to the **Settings** page from the sidebar.
     *   Under **AIS Data Source**, select either "Live UDP/LAN Feed" or "Live Serial Port Feed".